 How long does it take the average person to solve a Rubik's Cube?

 The best way to learn how to solve one, without spending hours and days trying to work it out for yourself, is to follow some guides or tutorials.
-Rest assured this is not cheating.
+Rest assured, this is not cheating.

 Once they become muscle memory, you can trim the process of solving a cube significantly.
 In many cases, according to some sources, it should be possible for the average person to complete a Rubik's cube in around 20 to 25 minutes.

-Is solving a Rubik's cube using algorithms?
+Can you solve a 3x3 Rubik's cube using algorithms?

 In short, yes.